bixbyjs/www.bixbyjs.org/content/tutorials/rest.md

 ##### Install Dependencies

-We'll start of with this applicaiton in a similar manner.
+We'll start of with this application in a similar manner.
 Cloning the `mathuid` repository:

 ```bash
 $ git clone https://github.com/bixbyjs-examples/mathuid.git